hmphu/magento-defer-javascript/readme.txt

-create extension fo defer javascript in magento
+create extension for defer javascript in magento